omomadcat/belly-button-challenge/README.md

 ### Dashboard

 This project visualizes the microbial diversity found in human belly buttons using data from the [Belly Button Biodiversity](https://robdunnlab.com/projects/belly-button-biodiversity/) project.
-The dashboard allows users to explore data on bacteria cultures present in different individuals, presenting the top 10 most prevalent bacterial cultures as well as detailed demographic information.
+The dashboard allows users to explore data on bacteria cultures present in different individuals, presenting the top 10 most prevalent bacterial cultures and detailed demographic information.

 Users can interact with the dashboard by selecting a sample ID from the dropdown menu to view bar charts, bubble charts, and individual metadata.